 Stomach Cancer Specialist in Merced, CA

 Dr. Alfred B Johnson MD offers stomach cancer diagnosis and treatment in Merced, CA and surrounding areas.
+Some early stage symptoms of stomach cancer are indigestion, heartburn, feeling bloated, pain in stomach or breastbone or difficulty in swallowing food.
 Read on to find more about stomach cancer and how we can help.
-For more information, call us or schedule an appointment.
+For more information, contact us or schedule an appointment.
 We are conveniently located at 240 East 13th Street Merced, CA 95341.

 Table of Contents: